Surviving Mormonism, Explained

 For them, faith is an active, ongoing pursuit.
 Members dedicate time each week to study the teachings of Jesus Christ, discuss gospel principles in their families and congregations, and live those teachings in their daily lives.

-“Surviving Mormonism” Means to Learn About Your Identity and Purpose From the Start
+“Surviving Mormonism” Means Learning About Your Identity and Purpose

-From early youth, Latter-day Saints are taught a clear sense of who they are and why their lives matter.
-Every other week, young women and young men gather in their classes or quorums and repeat the youth themes.
+From an early age, Latter-day Saints are taught a clear sense of who they are and why their lives matter.
+Every other week, Young Women and Young Men gather in their classes or quorums and repeat the youth themes.

 • Seek personal revelation